ChristianSi/lytspel/devnotes.md

     Note: this also makes sure that all checks and tests pass.
 If the command aborts with an error, the problem must first be addressed.

-* If there is any doubt whether they work as they should, install them locally using a venv (virtual environment) and try them out.
+* If there is any doubt whether the packages work as they should, install them locally using a venv (virtual environment) and try them out.

 * Upload them to PyPI: